dyninst/dyninst-wiki/Dyninst-10.0-Road-Map.md

   - Integrate as submodule
   - Better use of prolog for efficient coverage
   - Meaningful names on tests
+  - ParseAPI test cases
 * Logging improvements?
   - Use a standard logging library?
   - Start migrating from printf-style to stream-style?
-* Serialization of CFGs to/from dot?
+* Serialization of CFGs to/from graphviz format?
+* More rational structure of code generation?
+  - Generate all instruction sequences through Emitters
+  - Abstract away BaseTramp into allocate/spill/restore, recursion guard, call setup?